SemmiDev/tokopedia-play-clone/README.md

 ## Tokopedia Play Clone

-Tokopedia Play Clone is a Client-Server application that is built using NodeJS, ExpressJS, and MongoDB for the backend and ReactJS for the frontend.
-This application is a clone of Tokopedia Play in simplify version.
+**Tokopedia Play Clone** is a web application that is built using NodeJS, ExpressJS, and MongoDB for the backend and ReactJS for the frontend.
+This application is a clone of [Tokopedia Play](https://www.tokopedia.com/play/channels) in simplify version.

 ### Features